 Camera Techniques - Exposure Compensation

 Camera’s these days are very sophisticated and can do many things automatically, including exposure settings.
-In fact, it is too easy to keep the camera in “automatic” mode and let the camera make the decisions for you.
-Some times that works, but in many instances it does NOT give you the correct exposure.
-So, if you want full creative control over your photography, you have to take technical control over the camera.
+But, if you want full creative control over your photography, you have to take technical control over the camera.
 This means taking the camera out of automatic mode and putting it into manual mode.
 Let's get started!

 When you look through your camera’s viewfinder, you will see a scale on the bottom or on the right side that looks like the scale above.
 This is the camera’s light meter.
 When the camera is in automatic mode, the meter mark will fall on the zero, or right down the middle (neutrality).
 This is the case for any photo you take, regardless of how dark or light the scene.
 In contrast, when you take the camera out of auto mode and put it in manual mode, you can now change the camera’s meter in a way that will underexposure or overexposure, as you see here: